jorgerodpen/Drug-Classiffier/README.md

 model_name: Type 'dt' for decision tree and 'rf' for random forest.
 model_version: Type 1 for models with all the variables and 2 for model excluding 'Country' and 'Ethnicity'

+This file will display in the command window the AUC of the test set.

 ### PosterAndExtra

 Contains the Poster and Suplementary Material as pdf files.
-Both the poster and the supplementary material contain all the information needed
+Both the poster and the supplementary material contain all the information needed to understand the project and see its main results.